 8. Tirana, Albania

-Tirana is the capital and largest city of the Republic of Albania.
+The capital and largest city of the Republic of Albania, there are so many things to do in Tirana!
 It’s not a large city, so with a daytime walking tour and a venture out at night, you can see most of the sights within the city proper.
 In the center is Skanderbeg Square, named after the national hero who led the resistance of the Ottoman Empire in the fifteenth century – you can’t miss it, there’s a large bronze statue of Skanderbeg on horseback in a grassy island with all manner of traffic zooming chaotically around it.
 Close by is Piramida, the concrete pyramid originally dedicated to dictator Enver Hoxha, but is now stripped of the decorative tiles and covered with graffiti.
 More daring visitors climb the slippery slopes to the top for a bird’s eye view of the square.
 The city’s attractions also include the Et’hem Bey Mosque, considered one of the most beautiful mosques in Albania; Reja – a combination of sculpture and architecture by Japanese architect Sou Fujimoto that is Tirana’s newest tourist attraction; and Bunk’Art – a 40-room underground nuclear bunker from the 1970’s that is now a historical museum open to the public.

 Do try the rakija, a local plum brandy that is a household Albanian staple.
 It was a bit too strong for me – I’m a lightweight when it comes to alcohol – but my companions loved the stuff.
 Also highly recommended is tave dheu – a scrumptious Albania national dish made with liver, peppers, tomatoes, and chili and backed with cheeses in a clay pot.